Photo by Product School

 Networking is an important part of the job search process.
 Although some people falsely believe networking equates to begging for a job, the truth is that networking is all about building relationships that both parties might draw on in the future.
 However, this is still easier said than done.
 Many people are unsure of how to begin, let alone sustain, a conversation with a stranger.
 This blog post will provide tips for how to network confidently and effectively.

-- The benefit of getting warmed up.
-Often, feeling confident, fluent, and having fun when you’re meeting strangers comes down to momentum.
-First of all, realize that it’s not just you: feeling social anxiety in gatherings of strangers is incredibly common!
-Often, we feel like it’s easier to wait for others to make the first move to start a conversation or make an introduction.
-Next time, try saying ‘hello’ to five different people in the first minute that you enter a social gathering.
-Don’t worry about starting a conversation with these people—just ‘hello’, a smile, and a nod is fine (although if you feel a natural connection then go with it!)—and just move along.
-This helps to get you into a more social state of mind, and you will find your conversations will become smoother and more fun as the event progresses because you’ve built some social momentum at the start.
+Next time you attend a networking event, try saying “hello” to five different people in the first minute you enter the room.
+Don’t worry about starting a conversation with these people—just “hello,” a smile, and a nod is fine (although if you feel a natural connection then go with it!)—and move along.
+This helps to get you into a more social state of mind.
+You will find your conversations will be smoother and more fun as the event progresses because of this social momentum you built at the start.